Oops! Sorry!!

 Per 29 CFR 1910.134(f), all employees using tight-fitting respirators must pass a fit test before initial use and annually thereafter.

 • Clean-Shaven Requirement: No facial hair is permitted where the respirator sealing surface contacts the face.
-Beards, stubble (longer than 24 hours growth), and goatees that interfere with the seal are prohibited.

 6. User Seal Checks (Every Use)